Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Multi-view Consensus Graph Learning

-We remark that the parameter $\lambda$ in Algorithm~\ref{ReH} is for the purpose of regularization.
-It is empirically important because oftentimes some entries of $\bH_1$ and $\bH_2$ are small making the algorithm unstable on large-scale computations.
+We remark that the parameter $\lambda$ in Algorithm~\ref{ReH} is for regularization, commonly used in ADMM type algorithms.
+It is empirically important because some entries of $\bH_1$ and $\bH_2$ are often small, making the algorithm unstable on large-scale computations.
+The regularization $\delta \bI$ added in the last step enforces a restriction on the condition number, ensuring it remains bounded.
+The parameter $\kappa_1$ needs to be larger than $\kappa_0$.
+In practice, an estimate of $\kappa_0$ is obtained using the individual data matrix $\bW_s$.
+For all $s\in[m]$, we find the best rank-$r$ approximation of $\bW_s$, diagonally scale it to a correlation matrix, and estimate $\kappa_0$ using the largest one of the condition numbers of these correlation matrices.